-- 1. Look for opportunities to reinforce positive behaviors outside of the program.
+- Look for opportunities to reinforce positive behaviors outside of the program.
 Ripple Effects offers the following support resources: - Posters to use in your classrooms and hallways.
-See https://rippleeffects.com/teachers/ - Coloring sheets useful for internalizing messages and calming/deescalation.
-See https://rippleeffects.com/teachers/ - Reinforcement tools whether you use Ripple Effects' Pounce or your own tool, find an easy way to notice and record positive behaviors.
-Focusing on positive behaviors increases school-wide levels of positive reinforcement and contributes to a supportive school climate, and provides the student with positive feedback on their progress. - 2.
+Available from your Dashboard menu under Implementation Resources. - Coloring sheets useful for internalizing messages and calming/deescalation.
+Available from your Dashboard menu under Implementation Resources. - Reinforcement tools find an easy way to notice and record positive behaviors.
+Focusing on positive behaviors increases school-wide levels of positive reinforcement and contributes to a supportive school climate, as well as provides the student with positive feedback on their progress.
+Find certificates of achievement in your Dashboard menu under Implementation Resources. - 2.
 Model the core social-emotional competencies for your students - 3.
-Engage families by communicating with them about the work you and your students are doing; what the program is; and report on students' successes.
-See the "Extending Program Reach" section on the Implementation Resource Webpage for materials.
+Engage families by communicating with them about the work you and your learners are doing; what the program is; and report on students' successes.
+See the "Extending Program Reach" section in your Dashboard under Implementation Resource.